devbjackson/churn-prediction-platform/README.md

   - **Controllers/PredictionController.cs**: API controller for handling prediction requests.
   - **Dockerfile**: Docker configuration for the C# backend.
 - **.gitignore**: Files and directories to ignore in version control.

----

-## Contributing

-Feel free to submit issues or pull requests to improve the project.

----

-## License

-This project is licensed under the MIT License.